Here you can find some tips on how to use your low vision aids correctly to make the most out of them.

-- Using a vision aid can be tiring as you are learning new methods so practice in small steps – take regular breaks to ease the eyes.
+- Using a vision aid can be tiring as you're essentially learning a new skill.
+Practice in small steps – take regular breaks to ease the eyes.

-- Use your finger to help keep your place on text if you view only a part of the text at once due to the size of the magnifier
+- Use your finger to help keep your place on text if you can only view a part of the text at once due to the size of the magnifier

 - Bringing the magnifier and object closer to your eye can help to increase the amount to be viewed with an optical magnifier.

-- Supporting your reading material on a flat surface such as a table or specially designed reading stand can aid the vision process to keep it steady and flat for use with the magnifier.
+- Supporting your reading material on a flat surface such as a table or a specially designed reading stand can aid the vision process, as you'll be able to keep it steady and flat for use with the magnifier.

 - Make sure that you know how to use your low vision aid to get the best from it – for tips on this see the relevant section below.